 I love celebrations, birthdays, anniversaries, graduations, and as a nation, this weekend we celebrate Memorial Day in honor of those who gave their lives for the freedom we enjoy.
-Marking mankind's achievements happens all over the world to celebrate our human ingenuity.
-Now think about our Christian celebrations.
+Marking mankind's achievements happens all over the world to celebrate human ingenuity.
+Now, think about our Christian celebrations.
 We celebrate some extraordinary events-unimaginable, humanly impossible acts of God in the world.
-Today is no exception, as it is the day when Jesus lifted up his arms, blessed the disciples, and was taken up into heaven-unimaginable.
+Jesus lifted up his arms, blessed the disciples, and was taken up into heaven.
 In our ordinary world, God has done extraordinary things.

 In many of our churches, there is a Paschal candle, which is first lit and kept burning throughout the Easter season, as a sign of Christ's risen life, present among us.
 Back in the day, it was traditional to extinguish the Paschal candle on Ascension Day, making the Easter season last forty days.
 Jesus rose from the dead, walked among us, and then He ascends and is no longer with us.
 This left us with an emptiness while we waited for the Holy Spirit to come at Pentecost, and the Spirit was seen as a stand-in for Jesus.
-Today, however more ancient and arguably a more profound meaning of Jesus' ascension has emerged, and I am glad because I think it honors the roll of the Holy Spirit in our lives.
+Today however, more ancient and arguably a more profound meaning of Jesus' ascension has emerged, and I am glad because I think it honors the roll of the Holy Spirit in our lives.
 The resurrection, ascension, and decent of the Holy Spirit are understood as pieces of a larger picture.

-With God there is no looking back-Jesus has not "gone away," so the Paschal candle will still burn this Sunday, and we will greet each other with "Alleluia!
+With God there is no looking back-Jesus has not "gone away," so the Paschal candle still burns today, and we greet each other with "Alleluia!
 Christ is risen!"
 Just as the Resurrection does not turn the clock back to the way things were before Jesus died, so too, the Ascension does not turn it back to the way things were before he was born.
 God's movement, the Jesus movement as Bp.
 Curry would say, is always forward.